Kimplul/hid-tmff2/README.md

   To change the timer period, create `/etc/modprobe.d/hid-tmff-new.conf` and add `options hid-tmff-new timer_msecs=NUMBER` into it.
   The default timer period is 8, but numbers as low as 2 should work alright.

++ The T-GT II might show up as a T300 at the moment, since it reuses the T300 USB product ID.